Physical restraint: Medical restraints

 A survey in the US in 1998 reported an estimated 150 restraint related deaths in care environments (Weiss, 1998).
 Low frequency fatalities occur with some degree of regularity.
 An investigation of 45 restraint related deaths in US childcare settings showed 28 of these deaths were reported to have occurred in the prone position.
-In the UK restraint related deaths would appear to be reported less often.
+In the UK, restraint-related deaths would appear to be reported less often.
 The evidence for effective staff training in the use of medical restraints is at best crude, with evaluation of training programmes being the exception rather than the rule.
 Vast numbers of care staff are trained in 'physical interventions' including physical restraint, although they rarely employ them in practice.
 It is accepted that staff training in physical interventions can increase carer confidence.

 Japan

 Japanese law states that psychiatric hospitals may use restraints on patients only if there is a danger that the patients will harm themselves.
 The law also states that a designated psychiatrist must approve the use of restraints and examine the patient at least every 12 hours to determine whether the situation has changed and the patient should be removed from restraints.

 However, in practice, Japanese psychiatric hospitals use restraints fairly often and for long periods.
 Despite being required to certify every 12 hours whether a patient still needs restraints, Japanese psychiatric hospitals keep patients in restraints for a much longer time than hospitals in other countries.
 According to a survey conducted on 689 patients in 11 psychiatric hospitals in Japan, the average time spent in physical restraints is 96 days.
 Meanwhile, the average time in most other developed countries is at most several hours to tens of hours.

 The number of people who are physically restrained in Japanese psychiatric hospitals continues to increase.
 In 2014 more than 10,000 people were restrained-the highest ever recorded, and more than double the number a decade earlier.
 It is thought that some of that increase includes older patients with dementia.
 As a result, the Japanese Ministry of Health, Labour and Welfare has revised its guidelines for elderly people in nursing homes to have more restrictions against body restraints.
 The changes will take effect on 1 April 2018.

-Deaths have been reported from their use.
+Deaths have been reported from their use, including that of Kelly Savage, an Assisted Language Teacher from New Zealand, in 2017.